 Outreach Academy is a Journalism Education Association initiative to promote diversity in the journalism teaching profession.
-The Outreach Academy is a free, intensive seminar for publication advisers who need help teaching and advising students in journalism while dealing with issues surrounding diversity.
+The Outreach Academy is a free, intensive seminar for media advisers who need help teaching and advising students in journalism while dealing with issues surrounding diversity.
 The program is hands on and focuses on practical information advisers need.
 It includes discussions of teaching journalism to diverse populations, diversifying school coverage, engaging your staff and school community, and understanding the resources and organizations ready to help advisers.
 Advisers are eligible to apply for the Outreach Academy if they meet both of the following criteria:

 - have five years or fewer advising experience, and

 - teach in schools traditionally under-represented in JEA membership, especially low-income, urban and rural schools, or are advisers of color.

 The Outreach Academy takes place in locations hosting the National High School Journalism Convention.
 The academy has a training seminar connected to the national convention.

 To apply to be part of the Outreach Academy, please fill out the form here.

 Application Deadline: Oct.
 14, 2020